Documentation

 Start with the workspace model

-• Capture shows devices available for monitor workflows; reviewing a saved .ovb capture in Capture needs no live device.
+• Capture shows devices available for capture workflows; reviewing a saved .ovb capture in Capture needs no live device.

 • Emulator shows devices available for emulation workflows.